lancremastered/LANC/README.md

 Operational on a wired (ethernet) and wireless (wifi) connection.

 <h4> Geo Location </h4>
-Tracks the geogrpahical location, country and ISP of all connections.
+Tracks the geographical location, country and ISP of all connections.

 <h4> Customizable </h4>
 Able to edit source, destination IP and specify specific port numbers.